AbstentionBench: Reasoning LLMs Fail on Unanswerable Questions

 The scorer uses an LLM judge (defaulting to Llama 3.1 8B Instruct as in the paper) to determine whether the model’s response appropriately abstains.

-means whether the grader thinks that the answer is an abstention (true if the grader thinks that the answer is an abstention).
+In the logs, target means whether the question should be abstained (true if it should be abstained), and score means whether the grader thinks that the answer is an abstention (true if the grader thinks that the answer is an abstention).

 Model Evaluation